Bhavikailla/PIzza_Sales_Report/README.md

 * The project identifies top 5 best-selling pizzas and bottom 5 least-selling pizzas to help optimize the menu and marketing strategies.

 * Interactive data visualizations and dashboards are created using Python in Jupyter Notebook to provide insights and support business decision-making.

+Learned through the guided tutorials and hands-on practice from Youtube channel: Data Tutorials.